 - Book 3 has this in spades, especially when Ampris makes perfectly sound leadership choices, delivered in a reasonable tone, and gets treated like a howling tyrant even though she's been leading one particular group safely and successfully for twelve years.

 - Also in the third book, Ampris captures Israi in the Palace Archives during an incognito database search.
 She tries to convince Israi to free the slaves but fails, and cannot ransom her back because that would only cause a palace coup.
 Knowing that retaliation with extreme prejudice is imminent, Ampris lets Israi go then prepares the Myal archivists to abandon ship.
 She could have easily kept Israi locked up incognito long enough for an orderly evacuation but did not.
-It's a moment of supreme stupidity from an otherwise very smart character, just so the author could Shoot the Shaggy Dog yet again.
+It's a moment of supreme stupidity from an otherwise very smart character, just so the author could Kick the Dog yet again.

 - Idle Rich: The Viis, and how.
 It's a big part of what destroys their empire.

 - Informed Attractiveness: The Viis consider themselves the apex of beauty in the universe, but the pictures of them on the official website are... not so much.
 Yes, indeed, Reptiles Are Abhorrent.

 - Interspecies Romance: Horribly subverted when Ampris is experimented upon by a Viis Mad Scientist who impregnates her with half-breed babies.
 Elrabin and Ampris count more as Heterosexual Life-Partners.